uviclibraries/infographics/3-canva-graphics.md

 Now that you have a title and a chart in your infographic, we’ll now add some more graphics and a QR code, and tidy things up before exporting.
 If you have any questions, please ask, and don’t forget to have fun!

 1. **Searching for graphics**:
-  - Click on **Elements** in the left toolbar and type in the upper search bar “**lightbult**”.
+  - Click on **Elements** in the left toolbar and type in the upper search bar “**lightbulb**”.
 Look for a lightbulb that is simple and fits in well with the graphic style of the rest of the infographic.
   - Click on the circle colour icons in the top toolbar to bring up the colour palette. <br> Choose colours that suit the rest of the design.

   <img src="images//info10.png" style="float:right" alt="15% better short term memory graphic"><br>